psychemedia/storytelling-notes/eurydice-news-reports.md

 'Twas on a bright and breezy day
 A noble ship came sailing home,
 Dashing from either bow the spray,
-And plought up the mitk white foam.
+And ploughs up the milk white foam.

 For the last time the gallant band,
 Close to "Old England on the lee,"